H64Ox/WinDestroyer/README.md

 ## What's WinDestroyer?

 WinDestroyer is a straightforward program to remove the `System32` folder from Windows.
 In this way, the operating system will be destroyed.
+For this very reason, all antivirus software will warn you not to download it, as it will destroy your system.
 I am not responsible for any misuse of WinDestroyer, this is a project for educational purposes only and without any unethical intention.
 ## How does it work?

 WinDestroyer is created in Python, but has been compiled into an .exe file for simplicity.
 Here's the code with evereything commented.